Skip to Main Content

 • Reference list or Bibliography

-bibliography is a detailed list of works cited in your paper, plus the background readings or other material that you may have read, but not actually cited.
+• bibliography is a detailed list of works cited in your paper, plus the background readings or other materials that you may have read, but not cited.

-A reference list is the detailed list of references that are cited in your work.
-For example, in APA Style, each reference cited in text must appear in the reference list, and each entry in the reference list must be cited in text.
+• reference list is a detailed list of references cited in your paper.
+For example, in APA Style, each in-text citation inserted in the body text must also appear in the reference list, and vice versa.

 • Footnotes / Endnotes

-• Some academic disciplines (such as history & political science) prefer to use footnotes (notes at the foot of the page) or endnotes (notes at the end of the work) to reference their writing.
-Although this method differs in style from the usual "'author, date'" system, it serves the same purpose, i.e. to acknowledge the source of ideas, data or quotations without undue interruption to the flow of the writing.
+• Some academic disciplines (e.g. history & political science) prefer to use footnotes (notes at the foot of the page) or endnotes (notes at the end of the work) to reference their writing.

 This depends on the following: